TerrySimBar/deep-learning-challenge/README.md

 <br>

 ### Overview
-The purpose of this project is to use a deep learning neural network to create a binary classifier that can predict, with 75% or greater accuracy, whether applicants will be successful if funded by nonprofit organization.
-The dataset contains more than 34,000 organizations that have received funding from the organization in the past.
-The dataset contains information about each organization such as the type of organization, the use of the funding, the amount of funding, and the success of the organization.
+The purpose of this project is to use a deep learning neural network to create a binary classifier that can predict, with 75% or greater accuracy, whether applicants will be successful if funded by a nonprofit organization.
+The dataset contains more than 34,000 entities that have received funding from the organization in the past.
+The dataset contains information about each entity such as the type of organization, the use of the funding, the amount of funding, and the success of the entity.

 The `src` folder in this repository contains the `analysis.md` file which details the project's key features, the steps taken to complete the project, and the results.
 The `analysis.md` file also has a summary of the results and recommendations for next steps to optimize the binary classifier model.
 <br>